wistia/WistiaKit/README.md

 ## Your Video on iOS in 5 minutes!

-Disclaimer 1: You need to have [Xcode 7.3 installed](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) (which will take > 5 minutes if you don't already have it updated)
+Disclaimer 1: You need to have [Xcode 8 GM Seed installed](https://developer.apple.com/xcode/) (which will take > 5 minutes if you don't already have it updated)
 Disclaimer 2: You need to have [RubyGems installed](https://rubygems.org/pages/download) (which may also take a little while)

 Ok, got that out of the way.
 Now for the fun and fairly easy part!